TangKe/SlideMenu/README.md

 </com.aretha.slidemenu.SlideMenu>
 ```
-*NOTE: the child view of SlideMenu must specified layout_role attribute, otherwise the SlideMenu will throw a Exception.
-SlideMenu must the root of layout.*
+*NOTE: the children of SlideMenu must be specified layout_role attribute, otherwise the SlideMenu will throw a Exception.
+SlideMenu must be the root of layout.*
 * `primaryShadowWidth` the shadow width above primary menu, left side of content
 * `secondaryShadowWidth` the shadow width above secondary menu, right side of content
 * `primaryShadowDrawable` the shadow drawable above primary menu, left side of content